TiagoMSSantos/MobileRT/docs/README.md

 ## Compile Ray tracer
 To Compile this ray tracer, you need to install cmake and have a C++ compiler.
-You will also need the QT4 library and of course the git.
+You will also need the QT4 library and of course the git.<br/>
 ```bash
 sudo apt-get update
 sudo apt-get install cmake libqt4-dev build-essential ca-certificates git g++ libgtk2.0-dev